planetlucid/planetlucid.github.io/_posts/2020-02-09-ruby_on_rails_placeholder.markdown

 rails s
 ```

-Spring is a Rails application preloader.
-It speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.
+As it turns out, `Spring` is a Rails application preloader that speeds up development.
+It keeps your application running in the background so you don't need to boot it every time you run a test, rake task or migration.

-After doing the previous steps, I did the following:
+At this point, I started writing down ideas for what the experience would be.

+**User Journey**

+A user signs up to this web app, adds their favorite heroes, types in the hero’s comic appearances, and types in the hero’s team affiliation.
+They then, have the ability to view or (possibly filter) by: Hero's name, team and comic appearances.

+Here's what I did.
+First I wrote an overall process based on the criteria that needs to pass.

+To begin building, I wrote a breakdown that I only deviated from when I needed to install or upate a gem or two.
+Speaking of which Homebrew sent me down a wild path of installing requirements.

+**Breakdown**

+Hero - Belongs to Team & title
+Comicbook - has many heroes
+Team - has many heroes

+**First Steps**

+* Install Rails.

+* Set up the Devise gem with Omniauth for GIThub.
+This Gem handles Sign In, Sign Up, and Account

+* .Env file - holds git hub ‘Key’ Client ID and ‘Secret’ which is Client Secret

+* dotenv-rails - makes the .ENV file work by looking for the .ENV file and loading those values in

+* Gitignore - add .env to gitignore so you don’t commit the it with the secrets to github.

 * Set up has_many requirement.